Weinheim: History

 Weinheim celebrated its 1250th anniversary in 2005.

 The earliest record of Weinheim dates back to 755 CE, when the name "Winenheim" was recorded in the Lorsch codex, the record book of Lorsch Abbey.

 In 1000, Emperor Otto III bestowed on Weinheim the right to hold markets, and in 1065 the right to mint and issue coins.
 A new town developed next to the old town from 1250.
-In 1308, the old town was transferred to the Electorate of the Palatinate.
-From 1368 the whole town belonged to the Electorate of the Palatinate, and since the end of the 14th century to the Heidelberg Oberamt district.
-With the transfer to Baden in 1803, Weinheim became the seat of its own Amt, which was unified with Landkreis Mannheim in 1936.
-From 1938 onwards Weinheim belonged to Landkreis Mannheim until January 1, 1973, when the Rhein-Neckar-Kreis was formed.
+In 1308, the old town was transferred to the Electorate of the Palatinate and from 1368 the whole town belonged to the Electorate.
+From the end of the 14th century, the whole town belonged to the Heidelberg Oberamt district.
+With the transfer to Baden in 1803, Weinheim became the seat of its own Amt, until unification with the Mannheim Landkreis (district) in 1936.
+Weinheim has been within the Rhein-Neckar-Kreis since its formation on 1 January 1973.

-A Jewish community in Weinheim is first recorded in 1228.
-There were persecutions in Weinheim in 1298 (Rintfleisch massacres) and 1348–49 (Black Death persecutions).
-The Jews were expelled from Weinheim in 1391.
-The Weinheim Jewish community began to grow again in the Thirty Years' War.
-There was a synagogue, a beth midrash, and a mikveh, and, in the 19th century, a school for boys and a teacher-training college.
-The synagogue was destroyed in the Kristallnacht (9–10 November 1938) and the last few Jews sent to Gurs on 22 October 1940.
+A Jewish community in Weinheim is recorded from 1228.
+There are records of Jewish persecution in 1298 (Rintfleisch massacres) and 1348–49 (Black Death persecutions) before the Jews were expelled from Weinheim in 1391.
+The Weinheim Jewish community began to grow again during the Thirty Years' War.
+There was a synagogue, a beth midrash, and a mikveh, and, in the 19th century, a school for boys together with a teacher-training college.
+The synagogue was destroyed in the Kristallnacht (9–10 November 1938) and the last remaining Jews were sent to Gurs on 22 October 1940.